canonical/k8s-snap/docs/src/howto/networking/ingress.md

 This guide assumes the following:

 - You have root or sudo access to the machine
-- You have a bootstraped Canonical Kubernetes cluster (see the [getting-started-guide]).
+- You have a bootstraped Canonical Kubernetes cluster (see the [Getting Started][getting-started-guide] guide).

 ## Check Ingress status